-As of December 31, 2019, we were party to executive severance agreements with each of Ms. Jackson, Mr. Henderson and Mr. Scott, which are all virtually identical and provide that the applicable named executive officer will receive severance benefits if we terminate his or her employment without "cause," or relocate his or her position to a locale beyond a 50-mile radius of their current office location (in either case, an involuntary termination).
+As of December 31, 2019, we were party to executive severance agreements with each of Ms. Jackson, Mr. Henderson and Mr. Scott, which are all virtually identical and provide that the applicable named executive officer will receive severance benefits if we terminate his or her employment without "cause," or relocate his or her position to a locale, other than to the Company's SEC-designated headquarters, that is beyond a 50-mile radius of their current office location (in either case, an involuntary termination).

-If an involuntary termination occurs, but not within one year of a "change in control" (defined as in Ms. Salka's employment agreement, see footnote 8, above), benefits include a cash payment equal to the applicable named executive officer's then-current annual base salary, payment of a prorated portion of his or her Average Bonus and reimbursement for the COBRA health coverage for his or her health insurance for a one-year period (or until he or she becomes eligible for comparable coverage under another employer's health plans, if earlier), less his or her share of premiums.
+If an involuntary termination occurs, but not within one year of a "change in control" (defined as in Ms. Salka's employment agreement, see footnote 8 on the page above), benefits include a cash payment equal to the applicable named executive officer's then-current annual base salary, payment of a prorated portion of his or her Average Bonus and reimbursement for the COBRA health coverage for his or her health insurance for a one-year period (or until he or she becomes eligible for comparable coverage under another employer's health plans, if earlier), less his or her share of premiums.
 If an involuntary termination occurs within one year of a change in control, the applicable named executive officer's severance payment equals two times the sum of (A) his or her then-current annual base salary, plus (B) an amount equal to his or her Average Bonus.
 Each severance agreement contains a requirement that the named executive officer execute a general release in our favor as a condition to receiving the severance payments.